wimonwan/cpe200-week5-lab/README.md

 considered in the result.
 The sixth and so on digit should be rounded to the nearest number, 5 will be always round up.

-2. Only the arguments with value greater than zero will be computed, otherwise, RuntimeException should be thrown from operators.
+2. Only the arguments with non-negative value will be computed, otherwise, RuntimeException should be thrown from operators.

 2. For division operation, it must throw an ArithmeticException when